Cirrus Primary Academy Trust

 How do we use them?

-Thinking Maps are an integral part of teaching and learning at Stanley Park.
-Each of the eight maps a different branch of thinking which is linked to the skill the children are developing.
-The thinking maps are used not just by the children in learning tasks but during whole class sessions, in staff and governors meetings and in planning sessions.
-This language for learning is fully embedded within our school community and we are always looking for new ways of developing each child's meta-cognition, their understanding of their own though process.
+Thinking Frames are an integral part of teaching and learning at Stanley Park.
+Each frame represents a branch of thinking, aligned with the specific skills children are developing.
+These visual tools are used not only by pupils during learning tasks, but also in whole-class sessions, staff and governors' meetings, and planning discussions.
+This shared language for learning is deeply embedded in our school community, and we are continually exploring new ways to support each child's metacognition — their understanding of their own thought processes.

 Thinking skills are embedded within our school community and is a common language for all children.
 Please look through our presentations below about how we use Thinking Skills at Stanley Park.